sundarJS-05/All-Writing-works/From SkillUp (previous  co.)/allProjects.md

 <h3>DISCLAIMER: </h3>
-<p>  I contributed to these projects as an Author as part of a project team at my previous company SkillUp Online (24.6.21 - 27.6.24) for the client - IBM <br>
+<p>  I contributed to these projects as an Author as part of a project team at my previous company SkillUp Online (24.6.21 - 27.6.24) for IBM. <br>
-  <b> These projects are contents belonging to the below mentioned IBM Skills Network Online courses & each holds an IBM Copyright. </b>
+  <b> Each of these is a part of the below mentioned IBM Skills Network Online courses & each of these holds an IBM Copyright. </b>
 </p>